alexharri/website/posts/planes.md

 <p className="mathblock">$$\dfrac{0.01745}{256} \approx 0.000068 $$</p>

-With this you can determine the appropriate epsilon based on how small the angle between planes needs to be for you to consider them parallel.
+With this you can determine the appropriate epsilon based on how small the angle between the planes needs to be for you to consider them parallel.
 That will depend on your use case.

 ### Finding a point of intersection